SGU Residency Placements: 6 Facts That Might Surprise You

 You can rest assured that your future is in good hands at St. George’s University, which had a record-breaking SGU match list in 2020 and consistently maintains an excellent match rate.

-1. SGU residency placements reached a record high in 2019
+1. SGU residency placements reached a record high in 2020

-3. A whopping 76% of grads pursue primary medicine…
+3. More than 70% of SGU grads pursue primary medicine